glitton/dive-with-sean/content/blog/cenotes/index.md

 ---
-title: Cenotes of Puerto Morelos
+title: Magic in the jungle
 date: "2022-06-26T12:12:03.284Z"
 description: "Magic in the jungle."
 ---